MLTorches/ButtServer/docs/index.md

 Then you can focus on your game logic instead of these lower level interfaces.<br/>
 For more information, check out the GitHub page for ButtClient!

-## Wiki
-Click [here](https://mltorches.github.io/BasicButtManager/api/BasicButtManager.BasicButtManager.html) to view the documentation!

 ## Download
-Click [here](https://mltorches.github.io/BasicButtManager/api/BasicButtManager.BasicButtManager.html) to download the application!
+Click [here](https://github.com/MLTorches/ButtServer/releases/tag/v.1.0.0) to download the application!

 ## Credits
 Buttplug: [qdot@github.com](https://github.com/qdot) | Favicon: [freepik@flaticon.com](https://www.flaticon.com/authors/frdmn)